Geometric inequalities for critical metrics of the volume functional: Background

 \end{theorem}

+\begin{remark} We highlight that the condition $|\nabla^{2}f|(p)\neq 0$ in Theorem \ref{reverse_Lojasiewicz} was recently removed by Borghini, Chru\'sciel and Mazzieri in \cite[Theorem 2.2]{BCM}.
+In other words, the Reverse Lojasiewicz Inequality remains true without any assumption on the Hessian. \end{remark}

 It is known that gradient estimates are important and essential for deriving convergence results in different geometric flows, and most of them are obtained by analytic methods.
-Roughly speaking, the reverse Łojasiewicz inequality tell us that the bound for the gradient near critical points can be obtained around the local maxima (or local minima) under suitable conditions.
+Roughly speaking, the reverse Łojasiewicz inequality tells us that the bound for the gradient near critical points can be obtained around the local maxima (or local minima) under suitable conditions.
 This estimate will play a crucial role in the proof of Theorem \ref{thmB}.
 For more details and other applications see, for instance, \cite{FM}.

 Now, following the procedure adopted in \cite{BM1}, we shall present a No Islands Lemma which is a slightly modification of Lemma 5.1 in \cite{BM1}.
-To be precise, we going to show that the set $\partial E=\partial M\cap E$ is always nonempty, where $E$ is a connected component of $M\setminus MAX(f).$
+To be precise, we shall show that the set $\Gamma_{E}=\partial M\cap E$ is always nonempty, where $E$ is a connected component of $M\setminus MAX(f).$

 \begin{proposition} Let $(M^{n},\,g,\,f)$ be an $n$-dimensional compact Miao-Tam critical metric with boundary $\partial M$ (possibly disconnected).
-Let $E$ be a connected component of $M\setminus MAX(f).$ Then $E\cap \partial M\neq \emptyset.$ \end{proposition}
+Let $E$ be a connected component of $M\setminus MAX(f).$ Then $\Gamma_{E}= \partial M\cap E \neq \emptyset.$ \end{proposition}